Inside Demi Lovato's Support System in the Wake of Her Overdose

 "My dad was an addict and an alcoholic, and I guess I always searched for what he found in drugs and alcohol because it fulfilled him and he chose that over a family," she says in the movie.

-"I thought I could change him, and I think victims of domestic abuse often feel the same way," Dianna wrote in her new memoir Falling Wings: A Mother's Story, which chronicles her own experience and her famous daughter's troubles.
+"I thought I could change him, and I think victims of domestic abuse often feel the same way," Dianna wrote in her new memoir Falling With Wings: A Mother's Story, which chronicles her own experience and her famous daughter's troubles.
 "You're not always going to be able to change someone, no matter how much you want to.
 There may come a point where your love for that person may not be enough to keep you safe."

 So, she left, taking Demi and Dallas with her to a women's shelter.